 If you complete your associate degree at Ivy Tech, you also are likely eligible for admission to another IU regional campus (IU East, IU Southeast) or to the IU programs at IPFW.
 You also may be eligible to transfer to IUPUI or IU Bloomington.
-By working early with an ABC Transfer Specialist and meeting high academic standards, you can chart a course to transfer to any IU campus—but you are only guaranteed admission to IU Kokomo, IU Northwest or IU South Bend by participating in the ABC program.
+By working early with a Transfer Specialist and meeting high academic standards, you can chart a course to transfer to any IU campus—but you are only guaranteed admission to IU Kokomo, IU Northwest or IU South Bend by participating in the Dual Degree program.

 Like other universities, Indiana University Northwest sometimes raises tuition to keep up with the cost of inflation.
-For all ABC program students at IU Northwest, the RedHawk Transfer Scholarship provides an offset for any tuition increases at IU Northwest that occur between the time when an Ivy Tech student registers for the ABC program and when that student begins at IU Northwest.
+For all Dual Degree program students at IU Northwest, the RedHawk Transfer Scholarship provides an offset for any tuition increases at IU Northwest that occur between the time when an Ivy Tech student registers for the Dual Degree program and when that student begins at IU Northwest.
 If you maintain eligibility, you will receive this type of scholarship for four consecutive semesters (excluding summer) at IU Kokomo, IU Northwest, or IU South Bend that will keep your actual tuition costs stable.

 IU South Bend

-We have designed the ABC program to enable students to complete both an associate and bachelor's degree within four years.
-Depending on when you enroll in the ABC program, you will have from two to five academic semesters (plus summers) to complete your associate degree.
+We have designed the Dual Degree program to enable students to complete both an associate and bachelor's degree within four years.
+Depending on when you enroll in the Dual Degree program, you will have from two to five academic semesters (plus summers) to complete your associate degree.
 If you enroll at IU Northwest, IU Kokomo, or IU South Bend the semester after you graduate with your associate degree from Ivy Tech, you will have four more semesters (plus summers) to complete your bachelor’s degree.
-You may take more time than four semesters to complete the bachelor’s degree, but we encourage ABC program students to take advantage of all the financial benefits of the program by completing in no more than two years from the date of transfer.
+You may take more time than four semesters to complete the bachelor’s degree, but we encourage Dual Degree program students to take advantage of all the financial benefits of the program by completing in no more than two years from the date of transfer.

-- Yes.
-To be in the ABC program, you need to enroll during your second semester in your selective program, such as Nursing.
+Yes.
+To be in the Dual Degree program, you need to enroll during your second semester in your selective program, such as Nursing.
 You are exempt from the 0-31 credit hour rule.
-Your ABC Transfer Specialist can help you understand this issue and how it applies to you.
+Your Transfer Specialist can help you understand this issue and how it applies to you.